 “I threw up.
 After all that work, I threw up but in the end, I think it was worth it,” Robinson said.
 “We had to focus (in that first relay).
 When you legs get tired, go to your arms.
 That’s basically what I was focusing on.”

 The Bulldogs took first in the 4x200 relay with a 1:41.58 in front of Parkland and Wakefield.

 The Southeast girls had two Top 3 finishes in the 500-meter race and got a contribution from Candice Whitely in the field events.
 She finished third (37-10) in the girls’ shotput.

 “It’s really special for us, especially with everything we’ve been going through as a team and coming out on top,” Robinson said.
 “For me being a freshman, winning a state championship, that’s really something.”

-Other individual champions included Millbrook’s Elijah Cole in the boys’ pole vault (16-00), Rolesville’s Lauren White – the first Rams state champion – in girls’ long jump (18-06.50), and Wakefield’s Breanne Bygrave in the 55-meter girls’ hurdles (7.29).
+Other individual champions included Millbrook Elijah Cole in the boys’ pole vault (16-00), Rolesville Lauren White -- the first Rams state champion -- in girls’ long jump (18-06.50), and Wakefield’s Breanne Bygrave in the 55-meter girls’ hurdles (7.29).

 Hillside’s Marcus Krah picked up gold in the boys’ long jump (22-04.75), triple jump (47-01) and his specialized event at the 55-meter hurdles (7.29).
-He was named the boys’ MVP, while Green Hope’s Elly Hanes took MVP in the girls’ championship.
+He was named the boys’ most outstanding player, while Green Hope’s Elly Hanes took MOP in the girls’ championship.